Ukraine tensions: Countries tell nationals to leave over Russia threat

 The British foreign office said all UK nationals "should leave now while commercial means are still available".

-Nato leaders have held a meeting, after which Secretary-General Jens Stoltenberg said the bloc stood "united & prepared for any scenario".
+Nato Secretary-General Jens Stoltenberg said the bloc was "united and prepared for any scenario", while the US warned Russia could attack "at any time".

 Russia has repeatedly denied any plans to invade Ukraine despite massing more than 100,000 troops near the border.

+US Secretary of State Antony Blinken said new Russian forces had arrived at the border in what he described as "very troubling signs of Russian escalation".

-But it has just begun massive military drills with neighbouring Belarus, and Ukraine has accused Russia of blocking its access to the sea.
+Moscow has just begun massive military drills with neighbouring Belarus, and Ukraine has accused Russia of blocking its access to the sea.

 The Kremlin says it wants to enforce "red lines" to make sure that its former Soviet neighbour does not join Nato.

+"We obviously cannot predict the future, we don't know exactly what is going to happen, but the risk is now high enough and the threat is now immediate enough that [leaving] is prudent," he added.

+President Biden has said that he would not send any troops to rescue any citizens left stranded in the event of Russian action.

-Among those countries calling on its citizens to leave are the Netherlands, Japan and South Korea.
+Among other countries calling on citizens to leave are the Netherlands, Japan and South Korea.
 In its warning Latvia cited "a serious threat to security posed by Russia".

-The US has also told its citizens to leave, with President Biden saying that he would not send any troops to rescue any citizens left stranded in the event of Russian action.

-US Secretary of State Antony Blinken said new Russian forces had arrived at the border.

-"We're in a window when an invasion could begin at any time, and to be clear, that includes during the Olympics," he said.
-The Winter Olympics ends on 20 February.

-Diplomatic efforts are under way to defuse the current crisis Ukraine.
+Meanwhile, diplomatic efforts are under way to defuse the current crisis.

 UK Defence Secretary Ben Wallace warned his counterpart in Moscow that a Russian invasion of Ukraine would have "tragic consequences" for both countries.
 But Sergei Shogiu said growing military tensions in Europe were "not our fault".